techatspree/maven-site-tutorial/markdown-site/src/site/markdown/index.md

 Congratulations!
 If you are looking at this page then you have successfully generated a maven site using the markdown syntax !

-You had added the following snippet to your _pom_ file:
+You added the following snippet to your _pom_ file:

     <dependencies>
         <dependency>